-- (j) If the provisions of any paragraph of this Section are declared unconstitutional or invalid by the final decision of any court of competent jurisdiction, the provisions of the remaining paragraphs continue in effect. - (k) Nothing in this Section eliminates any of the powers now granted to municipalities having a population of 500,000 or more as to design, preparation of plans, and construction, maintenance, and operation of sewers and sewerage systems, or for the control and elimination or prevention of the pollution
+(j) If the provisions of any paragraph of this Section are declared unconstitutional or invalid by the final decision of any court of competent jurisdiction, the provisions of the remaining paragraphs continue in effect.

+(k) Nothing in this Section eliminates any of the powers now granted to municipalities having a population of 500,000 or more as to design, preparation of plans, and construction, maintenance, and operation of sewers and sewerage systems, or for the control and elimination or prevention of the pollution of their waters or waterways, in the Illinois Municipal Code or any other Act of the State of Illinois.

-- of their waters or waterways, in the Illinois Municipal Code or any other Act of the State of Illinois. - (1) The provisions of the Administrative Review Law and all amendments and rules adopted pursuant to that Law apply to and govern all proceedings for the judicial review of final administrative decisions of the Board of Commissioners in the enforcement of any ordinance, rule, or regulation adopted under this Act. - 9 (m) The sanitary district may implement an electronic reporting system that will allow notices, orders, and other 10 11 documents to be sent directly by email to persons or entities 12 registered with the sanitary district, and, in the discretion of the sanitary district, to allow those persons or entities 13 14 registered with the sanitary district to view, modify, or submit documents using the electronic reporting system.
-15 16 Wherever this Section provides for service of documents by the 17 sanitary district by U.S. first-class mail, U.S. certified mail, or personal service, the sanitary district may serve by 18 19 email the documents upon the registered persons or entities in 20 lieu of service by U.S. first-class mail, U.S. certified mail, or personal service.
-The sanitary district shall adopt rules, 21 22 as approved by ordinance, to ensure service of process by 23 email is properly effectuated upon the registered persons and 24 entities. - 25 (Source: P.A.
+(1) The provisions of the Administrative Review Law and all amendments and rules adopted pursuant to that Law apply to and govern all proceedings for the judicial review of final administrative decisions of the Board of Commissioners in the enforcement of any ordinance, rule, or regulation adopted under this Act.

+(m) Solely in relation to the discharge of sewage, industrial wastes, or other wastes subject to one of the sanitary district's ordinances, the sanitary district may implement an electronic reporting system that will allow notices, orders, and other documents to be sent directly by email to persons or entities registered with the sanitary district, and, in the discretion of the sanitary district, to allow those persons or entities registered with the sanitary district to view, modify, or submit documents using the electronic reporting system.
+Wherever this Section provides for service of documents by the sanitary district by U.S. first-class mail, U.S. certified mail, or personal service, the sanitary district may serve by email the documents upon the registered persons or entities in lieu of service by U.S. first-class mail, U.S. certified mail, or personal service.
+Enrollment in the electronic reporting system in this subsection is voluntary and limited to nonresidential facilities or uses.
+Service by email under this Section is only permitted on those persons or entities that voluntarily enroll in the system.
+The sanitary district shall adopt rules, as approved by ordinance, to ensure service of process by email is properly effectuated upon the registered persons and entities.

+(Source: P.A.
 96-328, eff.
 8-11-09; 97-298, eff.
+8-11-11.)

-8-11-11.) - Section 99.
+Section 99.
 Effective date.
 This Act takes effect upon becoming law.